mjpclab/jquery-tab/README.md

 		> ...
 ```

+# Including CSS
+ReactTabber provides default CSS styles if you don't want to make layout yourself.
+It also provides default skin.
+To use that, importing module `jquery-tab/with-css` instead of `jquery-tab`.
+For global variable mode, referencing the '-with-css' bundle file.

 # Options
 `triggerEvents`
 Determine the types of events triggered on label-item that will make the page-item switched.